Catbuttes/ntlm-response/Readme.md

 # ntlm-response

-An NTLM site checker for telegraf modeled after the http_response plugin.
+An NTLM site checker for telegraf with output modeled after the http_response plugin.
+This is designed to work with the [telegraf exec plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec).

 ## Configuration:
 ```json